Chaos and localized phases in a two-body linear kicked rotor system: Entanglement production in -LKR

-Though both the Figs. \ref{fig:6}(b,c) display logarithmic growth of entanglement, the growth is faster for $K=k_p=7.5$ compared to the case of $K = 2, k_p=2$.
+In both the sub-diffusive and diffusive cases (Figs. \ref{fig:6}(b,c)), logarithmic entanglement growth arises almost entirely from $N_1(t)$, while the ratio $Q=N_2(t)/N_1(t)$ is approximately a constant for our choice of parameters.
+However, the growth is faster for $K=k_p=7.5$ compared to that of $K = 2, k_p=2$.
 This is not entirely surprising since the former corresponds to a larger Lyapunov exponent than the latter, and as noted in many earlier studies, this classical property leaves its footprint in the short-time asymptotics of entanglement as well \cite{WanGhoSanHu04}.
+This particular regime can be linked to classical behavior, where one of the rotors functions as a sort of noisy environment for the other \cite{SanArn20}.

-Typically, in coupled chaotic systems of finite Hilbert space dimension $M$, entanglement increases linearly (with time) at short times, and as $t \to \infty$ entanglement saturates to a value depending on $M$.
-In Fig. \ref{fig:6}, the linear increase of entanglement can be observed only for very short timescales, and there is no saturation of entanglement (except in the localized phase) since the Hilbert space dimension is infinite.
-Strictly, there can be no saturation in the scenario in Figs. \ref{fig:6}(b,c).
-However, even if the entanglement growth rate does not flatten, we have shown that the instantaneous growth rate at any time $t$ coincides with $\langle S(t) \rangle_{\rm RMT}$ estimated by using an effective Hilbert space dimension defined through Eq. \ref{eq:IPR}.
+The asymptotic entanglement saturation is well-understood in {\it finite} quantum systems.
+Figure \ref{fig:6} shows that, in unbounded Hilbert spaces, entanglement growth is linear only for very short timescales, and does not saturate as $t \to \infty$ (Fig. \ref{fig:6}(b-c)), except when a localized phase emerges (Fig. \ref{fig:6}(a)).
+In the former cases, absence of entanglement saturation is a direct consequence of the unbounded Hilbert space.
+Remarkably, even if the entanglement growth rate does not vanish, our work demonstrates that its instantaneous growth rate coincides with that of $S_{\rm RMT}(t)$ estimated using effective Hilbert space dimension in Eq. \ref{eq:IPR}.
+This highlights the distinct behavior of entanglement dynamics in infinite dimensional Hilbert spaces from that of finite quantum systems.